go-messaging-service/goms-server/README.md

 ### error
 Goes from server to client.

-Contains the field `error-code` which is normally a number (like the HTTP status codes) and the field `error` which is a message that describes the error.
+Contains the field `error-code` which is normally a number (like the HTTP status codes) and the field `error` which contains some data belonging to the error (meaning of error codes below).

 # Server stuff
 Here're some information about the server (usage, configuration and internals).